Snowflake-Labs/sfquickstarts/site/sfguides/src/getting_started_with_power_apps_and_snowflake/getting_started_with_power_apps_and_snowflake.md

 Duration: 5

 This quickstart will get you started with creating a simple power apps flow that connects to Snowflake and queries a table.
 From here you can use the connector in many different flows with different power apps activities to read data from and write data to Snowflake see here for more details: [Power-Apps](https://learn.microsoft.com/en-us/power-automate/getting-started).
 Additionally, users can utilize Azure Active Directory and SSO to create a user that links to the security integration to for power apps.
 [AAD-SSO](https://docs.snowflake.com/en/user-guide/oauth-powerbi#getting-started)

+### Potential Use Cases for the Snowflake Power Apps

+- Build data apps using the connector to share dashboard/analytics for your marketing campaign with Sales or other business users.
+- Build an app to check the NextBest Offer or LTV of a customer to avoid churn.
+- Build an app that will allow a user to execute queries from Teams chat against their Snowflake environment.